 Although the Merciful One defends us in the Heavenly Court, yet when it comes to murder, to do evil, to be cruel, the Merciful YHVH herself turns into a prosecutor,

 Cain faces now two swords lifted against him- the Sword of ELoKiM and the sword of YHVH.

 3: Cain’s Hell

 YHVH continued to pound Cain:

-According to YHVH, the ground that swallowed Abel’s blood would become Cain’s Hell.
+The ground that swallowed Abel’s blood, would become Cain’s Hell.

 The crack in the rock

-The rabbis therefore said that Abel’s blood did not stay on Moriah.
-It was soaked into a crack in the rocky ground and went down into the abyss underneath the Mountain.
+But Abel’s blood did not remain on Mt.
+Moriah.
+It was soaked into a crack in the rocky ground, and then absorbed into the abyss underneath the Mountain.

-That crack in the rock, the rabbis said, would later become the base for the Altar that stood in the Temple’s courtyard.
+That crack in the rock, would later be the base for the Holy Altar at the Temple’s courtyard.

-The blood of the sacrifices would atone for Abel’s blood.
+Thus the sacrifices’ blood would atone for Abel’s blood.